CS207Team10/cs207-FinalProject/README.md

    70279405.1912 70279405.1912
    ```

-   Then rebuild the system using the new variables by
+   Then rebuild the system with the new variables:
    ```python
    rsystem.buildFromList(rsystem.reactionList)
    print(rsystem)